 A first-time visitor to the Big D?
 Set your sights on staying in Downtown Dallas.
 Centered around Main Street and set smack in the middle of the town, this neighborhood is the ideal base for exploring the city.
 Downtown is home to many of the most popular things to do in Dallas, with excellent city-wide connections by public transportation and shuttle service.

-Start your exploration in Downtown’s vibrant Arts District, home to some of Dallas’s most important cultural attractions.
+Start your exploration of Downtown in the vibrant Dallas Arts District, home to some of Dallas’s most important cultural attractions.
 Browse the amazing collections at the Dallas Museum of Art, or catch a show at the AT&T Performing Arts Center.

-Stroll south through Downtown’s Historic District to The Sixth Floor Museum at Dealey Plaza.
+Stroll south through the Dallas Downtown Historic District to The Sixth Floor Museum at Dealey Plaza.
 One of the most-visited spots in Dallas, it commemorates John F. Kennedy’s life, death, and legacy.
 Just to the south stands the Reunion Tower, the city’s most iconic landmark.
 Step onto its open-floor observation deck for stunning panoramic views of the Dallas skyline.

 When hunger hits, take your pick of everything from casual pub fare to upscale steakhouse offerings.
 As an on-the-go alternative, hit The Commissary on Main Street, a market for prepared delectables, wines, and loaves of bread that are baked on-site.